Adam Kreek

-Adam Kreek (born 2 December 1980) is an author, executive business coach and Canadian rower.
+Adam Kreek (born December 2, 1980) is an author, executive business coach and Canadian rower.
 He is a member of the BC Sports Hall of Fame and the Ontario Sports Hall of Fame.

 After his athletic career, Kreek's work has focused upon executive leadership and performance, and in 2019 he published his first book The Responsibility Ethic: 12 Strategies Exceptional People Use to Do the Work and Make Success Happen.
 As Adam Kreek says, “The grit that’s required for success in athletics is the same grit that’s required for success in business.”
 After publishing, this book became a bestseller and appeared regularly on British Columbia's business book bestseller list.

-Adam Kreek is a champion for men's health where he works to promote the adoption of healthy behaviour changes in working aged individuals.
+Kreek is a champion for men's health where he works to promote the adoption of healthy behaviour changes in working-aged individuals.

 Early life

 Born in London, Ontario, he was a student at the University of Victoria where he met his wife Rebecca.
-After the Athens Olympics, he moved to Stanford University to complete a degree in Geotechnical Engineering and Hydrology and continue his rowing career there under Coach Craig Amerkhanian.
+After the Athens Olympics, he moved to Stanford University to complete a degree in geotechnical engineering and hydrology and continue his rowing career there under coach Craig Amerkhanian.
 In 2005 Kreek took the summer off to get married and spend time with his wife.
 Kreek coached at Stanford Rowing Center in 2006 and 2007 for the Junior Crew.